chakaya-bristol/Synthetic-Notes-Evaluation/README.md

 The `preprocessing/` directory contains the code used to prepare MIMIC-IV discharge summaries for generation and classification.

-### `preprocess_mimic.ipynb`

-Initial exploration and preprocessing of the MIMIC-IV discharge-summary data.

-### `preprocess_isambard.py`

-Preprocessing pipeline adapted for execution on the Isambard high-performance computing environment.

-### `heuristic_tokenize.py`

-Provides heuristic tokenisation functionality used during preprocessing.

-### `split_clean_dataset.ipynb`

-Cleans and partitions the data into the datasets required for downstream training and generation experiments.

 Preprocessing also removes or normalises structural information that could provide trivial indicators of whether a record is real or synthetic, allowing subsequent classifiers to focus more strongly on linguistic and stylistic differences.

 ---